 Staff are invited to attend graduation ceremonies.
 Find out about how to take part.

-Please note that if you are if you are eligible to graduate with a degree in February, you will not be able to attend your ceremony as a member of staff but you can still attend any other ceremony as a member of staff.
+Please note that if you are if you are eligible to graduate with a degree in February, you will not be able to attend your ceremony as a member of staff, but you can still join the staff procession for any other ceremony.

 To attend a ceremony, you must wear a gown.
-The registration form asks you for your gown requirements.
+There is no charge to staff individually to hire gowns for graduations.

-If you miss the deadline for registering, we will not be able to arrange a gown for you to wear.
+If you miss the deadline for registering, unfortunately we will not be able to arrange an academic gown for you to wear.

 If you have your own gown, you must still record your attendance via eNet and complete the registration form to inform that you will be processing at a ceremony.

 As a member of staff attending the ceremony, you will need to arrive at the Wills Memorial Building 30 minutes before the start of the ceremony.

-You will join the procession, and process up to the stage.
-You will sit on the stage for the ceremony.
+You will join the staff procession and process up to the Great Hall stage.
+You will sit on the stage for the duration of the ceremony.

-If you have any health needs, or disabilities, that need additional support during the ceremony, please let us know when you complete the registration form.
+If you have any health needs, or disabilities, that need additional support during the ceremony, please contact email@example.com

 The Great Hall is fitted with a loop system.
 Find out more access information about Wills Memorial Building.

-You can also take part in the graduation ceremony as a Bedell, a ceremonial officer.
+You can also apply to take part in the graduation ceremony as a Bedell, a ceremonial officer.

-This role is open to any member of staff at the University and involves organising and leading the ceremonial aspects of the ceremony.
+This role is open to any member of staff at the University and involves organising and participating in the ceremonial aspects of the ceremony.